 Earn 3x Points On Travel (Including Transit)

-This is an exciting new bonus category, since historically not many Amex cards have offered bonus points on travel purchases.
 The Amex Green Card offers 3x points on travel purchases (including transit) globally with no limits.

 You can expect this to include all kinds of travel purchases, including airfare, hotels, cruises, car rentals, campgrounds, trains, taxicabs, rideshare services, tours, ferries, tolls, parking, buses, subways, and third-party travel sites.